BibleTools

 Revelation 2-3 and Works

-Apparently, a certain number of people today fit the Smyrnan category: They have no major flaws worth mentioning.
+Apparently, a certain number of people today fit the Smyrnan category: They have no significant flaws worth mentioning.
 They are not self-righteous, for that would be pointed out as a major flaw, as said of Laodicea.
-The Laodicean church is wealthy in physical goods and assumes spiritual wealth, but this is a false self-assessment.
-Smyrna is apparently of little material wealth, but rich spiritually, as Christ attests (Revelation 2:9).
+The Laodicean church is wealthy in physical goods and assumes spiritual wealth, but theirs is a false self-assessment.
+Smyrna is apparently of little material wealth but rich spiritually, as Christ attests (Revelation 2:9).

-However, Christ commands those of Smyrna to overcome just like the others if they will be in the Kingdom of God.
-No one is without sin (Romans 3:23), so Smyrna must grow in faith, love, and obedience like the rest.
+However, Christ commands those of Smyrna, if they desire entrance into the Kingdom of God, to overcome just like the others.
+No one is without sin (Romans 3:23), so Smyrnans must grow in faith, love, and obedience like the rest.
 Some in Smyrna will be tried in tribulation and persecution—jailed and tried to the point of death.
 Some of them may even die as martyrs!
-As Christ says, He will prune even a good branch that it might bear more fruit (John 15:2).
+As Christ says, He will prune even a good branch so it might bear more fruit (John 15:2).

 Both Smyrna and Philadelphia are beset by those who claim to be Christian but are not.
 Because Smyrnans are more truly righteous than some others in the end-time church, Satan hates them and brings heavy religious persecution on them (II Timothy 3:12).
 They may be some of those in Daniel 11:32-35 who show strength in the face of such persecution and "carry out great exploits."

-Pergamos was no more wicked than other cities of the day—consider Corinth and Ephesus, for example.
-Some commentators say the governor of Pergamos, like Satan, heavily persecuted the church, and likely oversaw the martyrdom of Antipas.
+Pergamos was no more wicked than other cities of the day—consider, for example, Corinth and Ephesus.
+Some commentators say the governor of Pergamos, like Satan, heavily persecuted the church and likely oversaw the martyrdom of Antipas.
 Satan, king of all the children of pride (Job 41:34), deceives the whole world and is the accuser or persecutor of the brethren (Revelation 12:9-10).
 The lesson for us may be that where criticism, put-down, and persecution of others are common, Satan spends a great deal of time, taking bizarre, twisted pleasure in accusation and negativity.
-Satan dwells where pride and self-exaltation are present, attitudes we need to avoid diligently.
+The Devil dwells where pride and self-exaltation are present, attitudes we must avoid diligently.

 This is where today's violence is headed.
 When people begin killing Christians, they will not feel any sense of wrong in doing so than those who are currently aborting babies.
 By that time, justifications will have been made, minds will have adjusted, and they will think, "We need to get rid of these people because they are a threat to society.
 They don't deserve to live."